ig3/srf-scheduler/README.md

 ### config.maxNewCardsPerDay

-maxNewCardsPerDay is the maximum number of new cards which may be presented in a 24 hour period.
+maxNewCardsPerDay is the maximum number of new cards which may be presented in a local time calendar day.

 ### config.maxViewTime